 A scatter chart is simply a chart of a series of pairs of data elements, where the first data element corresponds to the x-axis and the second to the y-axis.

-Example 3: Create a scatter chart of the (x,y) pairs shown in range A3:B9 of Figure 5.
-Here the pairs represent the revenues for each of the first 6 years of operation of a small business in thousands of dollars.
+Example 3: Create a scatter chart of the (x, y) pairs shown in range A3:C9 of Figure 5.
+Here the pairs represent the revenues (y values) and operating costs (x values) in millions of dollars for each of the six divisions of a retail business.

 Figure 5 – Scatter Chart